What is amortization?

 A loan is slowly disposed of through regularly scheduled payments.
 Similarly, the value of acquired property must be spread out to keep the asset from staying on a company's ledger indefinitely.
 It's how assets are valued for tax purposes.

 Amortization involves intangible assets, such as patents, trademarks, licenses and copyrights.
-We'll get to tangible assets, like equipment, machinery and cars, shortly.

 What is depreciation?